wspivak/aprsbot/README.md

 Added code to prevent loopback from sent messages

-Added a beacon (tatical_beacon.py) which will enable APRS-IS only devices to find your tatical callsign (add a cronjob @15min intervals).
+Added a beacon (tatical_beacon.py) which will enable APRS-IS only devices to find your tactical callsign (add a cronjob @15min intervals).

 Added a script to trim audit_log in SQLite3 db.
-Juas add a cron job.
+Just add a cron job.

 Relaybot.service to automatically start (on my system I had to run python in a virtual environment)